foxlet/macOS-Simple-KVM/README.md

 # macOS-Simple-KVM
 Documentation to set up a simple macOS VM in QEMU, accelerated by KVM.

 By [@FoxletFox](https://twitter.com/foxletfox), and the help of many others.
 Find this useful?
-[You can donate here!](https://commerce.coinbase.com/checkout/96dc5777-0abf-437d-a9b5-a78ae2c4c227)
+You can donate [on Coinbase](https://commerce.coinbase.com/checkout/96dc5777-0abf-437d-a9b5-a78ae2c4c227) or [Paypal!](https://paypal.com/cgi-bin/webscr?cmd=_xclick&business=foxlet%40furcode%2eco&item_name=macOS%2dSimple%2dKVM).

-New to macOS KVM?
+New to macOS and KVM?
 Check [the FAQs.](docs/FAQs.md)

 ## Getting Started
-You'll need a Linux system with `qemu` (3.1 or later), `python3`, `pip` and the KVM extensions installed for this project.
+You'll need a Linux system with `qemu` (3.1 or later), `python3`, `pip` and the KVM modules enabled.
 A Mac is **not** required.
 Some examples for different distributions:

 ```
 sudo apt-get install qemu-system qemu-utils python3 python3-pip  # for Ubuntu, Debian, Mint, and PopOS.
 sudo pacman -S qemu python python-pip            # for Arch.
 sudo xbps-install -Su qemu python3 python3-pip   # for Void Linux.
-sudo zypper in python3-pip qemu-tools qemu-kvm qemu-x86 qemu-audio-pa  # for openSUSE Tumbleweed
+sudo zypper in qemu-tools qemu-kvm qemu-x86 qemu-audio-pa python3-pip  # for openSUSE Tumbleweed
 ```

 ## Step 1